-The sun shined bright as Hogarth Primary School in Brentwood visited older people living with Dementia at Essex Cares Limited’s (ECL) day care centre.
+The sun shined bright as Hogarth Primary School in Brentwood visited older people living with Dementia at ECL's day care centre in Brentwood.

-ECL’s senior customers joined the children at Hogarth & Lions Wellbeing Hub for a ‘Royal Tea Party’ in celebration of the Royal Wedding.
+ECL’s senior customers joined the children at ECL Brentwood - Hogarth & Lions for a ‘Royal Tea Party’ in celebration of the Royal Wedding.

 Celebrations included playing games in the centre’s garden such as table tennis, hoop games and parachute – helping to stimulate fond memories.

 It was lovely to see the children and older people interacting and just all happened naturally.

 The Mayor Elect, Councillor Sheila Murphy arrived to take part in the day’s activities.

 I received a very warm welcome at the Royal Tea Party and immediately sensed a relaxed and friendly atmosphere.
 The staff went out of their way to be caring and to be inclusive to all.